Amazon Prime Day 2019: Where to find best deals on phones

-Prime Day, otherwise known as the day when e-commerce giant Amazon slashes prices on a variety of items, is nearly here.
-If it follows last year's pattern, it will actually last more than one day, and may start on or around July 15.
+Prime Day, also known as the day when e-commerce giant Amazon slashes prices on a variety of items, will begin July 15 and last two days.
 During that stretch of time, everything from laptops and vinyl records to inflatable unicorns and rubber duckies are deeply discounted.
 A number of phones also go on sale, and we'll be compiling the best of those deals right here.

 In addition to the discounts, Prime Day is often used to increase membership to Amazon's Prime program, which offers free shipping.
 This year is the fifth year Amazon will hold the event -- a day usually marked by high single-day sales (though it's usually eclipsed by the subsequent Black Friday or Cyber Monday sales each year).
 Last year, so many people visited Amazon that the website suffered an outage.

 Here's hoping that Amazon will be more prepared this year when Prime Day comes around.
-When it does kick off, be sure to check back here for the best phone deals (along with the best Prime Day deals on smart home gadgets and headphones and speakers, and plenty of other categories).
+Until then, we've rounded up some of the best pre-Prime Day deals.
+And when the big day does kick off, check back here for the best phone deals (along with the best Prime Day deals on smart home gadgets and headphones and speakers, and plenty of other categories).

 Things to keep in mind: